X-Illuminati/glyphinator/README.md

 GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with Foobar.
+You should have received a copy of the GNU Lesser General Public License along with Glyphinator.
 If not, see <http://www.gnu.org/licenses/>.

 ### License Goals
 1. Ensure that end-users who receive this software as part of a combined work